Birmingham-City-Uni/milestones-ai-24-25-basmah113/README.md

  - Dracula: Dracula will be able to move between the following states: Idle, Attack, Summon Minions, Damage, and Retreat.
 This will make battles unpredictable and interesting.

- - Bats: Bats will interact with the player and determine their attack patterns using an FSM.
+ - Bats: Bats will interact with the player and determine their attack patterns using Steering Behaviours.

 5. Health Checks: When an enemy or player sustains harm, their health declines.
 Throughout the fight, strategically placed power-ups will be available to restore health.